Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 This approach can result in better-performing models, and those models can work with more complex form structures.

-You can also use the [labelling tool][fr-labelling-tool] to create labels.
+You can also use the [labeling tool][fr-labeling-tool] to create labels.

 #### Using models trained without labels
 Models trained without labels consider each form page to be a different form type.
 For example, if you train your